 Common treatments for cancer include:

 Chemotherapy: This involves the use of powerful drugs to kill cancer cells or slow their growth.
 It can be administered in various ways, including orally, intravenously, or through a direct placement into the affected area.
+Check out our blog on how t0 pay for chemotherapy for more information.

 Radiation Therapy: This treatment uses high-energy particles or waves to destroy or damage cancer cells.
 It can be delivered externally by a machine directing radiation toward the cancer or internally through radioactive substances placed in or near the cancer.